Scarus psittacus: Habitat and biology

 Scarus psittacus is a common and typical species of reef fronts, as well as more sheltered areas of reefs and of lagoons.
 It occurs to a depth of 30 m.
 It can be encountered in small schools foraging over corals, reef flats in lagoons and on seaward reefs which have an abundant growth of the filamentous algae on which it feeds.
 Like most species of parrotfish S. psittacus is a protogynous hermaphrodite and is sexually dichromatic.
 The population is made up of a few large, colourful territorial males called terminal phase who guard groups, or harems, of smaller, less colourful individuals termed initial phase.
 Most of the initial phase individuals are females but around a quarter of the initial phase individuals caught off Oahu were males.
 These males are "sneaker males" which attend the mating of the terminal phase males with the females and attempt to inseminate some of the eggs laid.
 The terminal phase males usually start life as females and when there is no terminal male available the dominant female in the harem transforms into a male.
 The initial phase males are male throughout their life, and occasionally they can become terminal phase individuals.

-Naming and taxonomy

-Scarus psittacus was first formally described in 1775 by the Swedish explorer, orientalist and naturalist Peter Forsskål (1732-1763) with the type locality given as Jeddah.
-Subsequently Joseph Swain designated S. psittacus as the type species of the genus Scarus.
-Research has found that across its wide distribution S. psittacus has a five genetically distinct geographic populations with the most genetic diversity within populations and the most diverse populations being at the eastern and western ends of its range.